Content

 The family you grew up and the contemporary or hoped for family – how do they match?
 What does it take to have a fulfilling family life these days?
 And what does it take to be and remain a good enough family?
 To work on functioning family structures?
 To overcome crises without falling apart?
 To continue being bonded in a constructive way?

-Modern family life is undergoing rapid changes and is packed with dilemmas.
-The basic rules on which people base their privacy have fundamentally changed because of the internet and social media.
-The speed of living, working and learning seems to be increasing and business-like striving for productivity and perfection are encroaching on parental and family roles.
+Modern family life – or all family life??- is undergoing rapid changes and is packed with dilemmas.
+The basic rules and modes to communicate with each other on which people base their privacy have fundamentally changed also because of the internet and social media.
+The speed of living, working and learning seems to be increasing.
+Business-like striving for productivity and perfection are encroaching on parental and family roles.

 What are the challenges of blended families today?
-An overload of complexity, unresolved conflicts from preceding separations, not matching of parents and children of diverse systems, mixed life-cycles, no time for the new couple, etc. How can professionals help the families to live a better life?
+An overload of complexity, unresolved conflicts from preceding separations, not matching of parents and children of diverse systems, mixed life-cycles, no time for the new couple, etc. How can professionals help the families to live a better coexistence and a better life for each one?

-The forms of family life have pluralised, affecting how young people enter into partnerships and parenthood.
+The structure/ forms of family life have pluralised, affecting how young people enter into partnerships and parenthood.
 The attitude towards children is transforming; what it means to be a responsible parent has a great influence on everyday family life as well as work and career advancement.
-In addition, the challenge of active fatherhood and equal participation of both parents is not influenced only by personal values and decisions, but also by the prevailing cultural imaginary.
+In addition, the challenge of active fatherhood and equal participation of both parents is not influenced only by personal values and decisions, but also by the prevailing cultural imaginary and possibilities.

 The conference organizers think it is time to reflect images, theories, interventions that inform the therapeutic work with families.
 Presenters from Austria, China, Germany, Iran, Russia, Italy, Croatia, Slovenia, Ukraine will help us explore the topic with many different regional shades.